Information for non-European citizens

 The list of countries and the exceptions is available here.

-If you have a residence permit or a visa issued by another EU Schengen country, you are authorized to move within the territory of the Schengen area member states for the period not exceeding 90 days within each 180-day period.
-Therefore, you can come to Poland and start working on the basis of one of the documents for the period of up to 90 days.
+If you have a residence permit or a national visa issued by another EU Schengen country and a valid travel document (passport), you are authorized to move within the territory of the Schengen area member states for the period not exceeding 90 days within each 180-day period.
+Therefore, you can come to Poland for the period of up to 90 days.

 If you don't have neither the residence permit nor visa issued by another European Schengen country or you are not coverd by the visa-free movement, you have to apply for a visa to Poland before arrival.
 Visas are issued by Polish consular units abroad – embassies or consulates (the list of consular units) and they are issued as national visas or Schengen visas: